-The Federal Employees Health Benefits Act (FEHBA) of 1959 created the Federal Employees Health Benefits Program, which became effective in 1960.
-It is the largest employer-sponsored group health insurance program in the world, covering more than 8 million Federal employees, retirees, former employees, and family members.
-The current law governing the Program is Chapter 89 of Title 5, United States Code.
-It authorizes the Office of Personnel Management to write any regulations necessary to carry out the Act.
-These regulations are in Part 890 of Title 5 and Chapter 16 of Title 48, Code of Federal Regulations.
+The Federal Employees Health Benefits Act (FEHBA) of 1959 (5 U.S.C.
+8901 et seq.) is the largest employer-sponsored group health insurance program in the world, covering more than 8 million federal employees, retirees, former employees, and family members.
+FEHBA Plans are contracts between the insurance carrier and the United States Office of Personnel Management (OPM).
+Most federal employees are eligible to enroll in FEHBA Plans.

 The Office of Personnel Management.
 This federal agency manages, and directs the FEHBA program including the approval of Plan language, and the negotiation of contract rates.

-The process of negotiating a lien until final resolution is reached.
-This may include the pursuit of reductions or assertions of invalidity pursuant to applicable laws until the lien holder produces their final offer for recovery.
+The process of notifying, verifying, and negotiating a lien until final resolution is reached.
+This may include the pursuit of compromises, appeals or waivers until the lien holder produces their final offer for recovery.

 Do I need to notify my FEHBA Plan when I make a claim for personal injuries against a third party?